BLavery/STM32F030F4P6-Arduino/README.md

 And the native Serial Driver software is too big.)

 There are some new lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
-We can run a "Serial" on its uart header, and we can choose our Wire pins.
+We can run a "Serial" on its uart header, and we can run an oled display with a "Wire" on i2c pins of our choice.
 These libraries (with example files) are:

  - __miniSerial__ - a simple software non-interrupt duplex serial driver, default 19200.
       So a terminal can be used.
 TXD/RXD ie PA9/PA10, ie at the correct uart header, but pin configurable if needed.